rserota/wad/README.md

 If you want to get creative with how Wad.js handles MIDI data, I strongly encourage you to write your own MIDI handler functions.
 For example, note-on velocity (how hard you press a key when playing a note) usually modulates the volume of a note, but it might sound interesting if you configure note-on velocity to modulate the attack or filter frequency instead.
 You could configure the right half of your keyboard to play a guitar, and configure the left half of your keyboard to play a bass.
 If you want to take that a step further, you can use a sustain pedal to toggle between slap and pop sounds on the bass, if you're into that style of music.
 Or maybe you'd like to map the lowest octave on your keyboard to a drum kit, and use a sustain pedal to play the kick-drum.
 You can do almost anything, if you're clever.
 Wad.js simply maps MIDI data to function calls, so your MIDI device can do anything that you can accomplish with Javascript.
 You can send MIDI data through websockets for some kind of WAN concert, or set up a Twitter bot that automatically tells your friends what key you've been playing in.
 If you can design a really cool and creative MIDI rig, I'd love to hear about it, and might include it in Wad.js.

 <pre><code>
-Wad.midiInputs[0].onmidimessage = function(event){
+var midiMap = function(event){
     console.log(event.receivedTime, event.data);
-};
-Wad.midiInputs[1].onmidimessage = anotherMidiHandlerFunction // If you have multiple MIDI devices that you would like to use simultaneously, you will need multiple MIDI handler functions.
+}

+Wad.assignMidiMap(midiMap)
 </code></pre>

+If you have multiple MIDI devices that you would like to use simultaneously, you will need multiple MIDI handler functions.
+The second argument to <code>Wad.assignMidiMap</code> is used to specify the index of the MIDI device you would like to assign to.

+<pre><code>
+    Wad.assignMidiMap(anotherMidiHandlerFunction, 1)
+    Wad.midiInputs[1].onmidimessage = anotherMidiHandlerFunction
+</pre></code>

+<code>Wad.assignMidiMap</code> can also accept success and failure callbacks as its third and fourth arguments, to handle cases where the MIDI device you are trying to assign to cannot be found.

 <h3 id="access-to-the-audio-context">Access to the Audio Context</h3>